futurebott/StarVote/README.md

 # StarVote
-this is like stack overflow with star in positive and negative
+This is like stack overflow with star in positive and negative